resources index

 Ramón Montoya 3

-Miguel Borrull hijo (1900-1976) recorded a simplified version of this falseta with El Cojo de Málaga in 1923.
+Miguel Borrull hijo (1899–1976) recorded a simplified version of this falseta with el Cojo de Málaga in 1923.
+The double bar lines, placed between beats 12 and 1, show where one compás ends and the next one begins.
 The falseta concludes in typical Borrull fashion, with a supercharged picado run.
 Capo at the fifth fret.
-The idea is heard at 0:58.

 (click here to listen)